wordwizai/word-wiz-ai/implementation_guides/client-side-phoneme-extraction.md

 **File:** `frontend/src/utils/performanceMonitor.ts`

-- [ ] Track client vs server processing times
+- [ ] Track client vs server processing times (deferred to Phase 5)
-- [ ] Log to console in development
+- [ ] Log to console in development (deferred to Phase 5)
-- [ ] Send anonymized metrics to analytics (optional)
+- [ ] Send anonymized metrics to analytics (optional - deferred to Phase 5)

+**Note:** Performance monitoring is implemented within useHybridAudioAnalysis with console.log statements.
+A dedicated monitoring utility can be added in Phase 5.

 ### Quality Assurance Checklist